-Recently we added the My Butcher’s Block products to our store’s collection.
+Recently we added the My Butcher’s Block range of Knysna Blackwood products to our store’s collection.
+(Shop them here 👇)

-But are Wooden Cutting & Chopping boards safe to use?
+But are Wooden Cutting boards & Wooden Chopping boards safe to use?

 For a very long time, most (if not all) cutting boards were made of wood.
 Then at some point plastic cutting boards were introduced with the idea that they were easier to clean (and sanitize), and therefore safer.

 But in the late 1980s, Dean O. Cliver, Ph.D a published expert in food safety and foodborne disease decided to investigate whether plastic cutting boards really were safer.
-Dean Cliver – also a researcher from the University of California (Davis) – revealed that the answer was: not really!
+Dean Cliver – who is also a researcher from the University of California (Davis) – revealed that the answer was: plastic is not safer than wood!

-In a Nutshell, this is what it comes down to:
+In a Nutshell, it comes down to these proven facts:

-1. Bacteria on wood cutting boards seemed to disappear.
+1. Bacteria on a wood cutting board seemed to disappear.

 Disease bacteria such as E. coli & Salmonella were not recoverable from wooden surfaces in a short time after they were applied, unless very large numbers were used.
 New plastic surfaces allowed the bacteria to persist, but were easily cleaned and disinfected.

-However, wooden boards that had been used and had many knife cuts acted almost the same as new wood, whereas plastic surfaces that were knife-scarred were impossible to clean and disinfect manually, especially when food residues such as chicken fat were present.
+However, wooden boards that had been used a lot and had many knife cuts acted almost the same as new wood.
+Whereas plastic surfaces that were knife-scarred were impossible to clean and disinfect manually, especially when food residues such as chicken fat were present.
 Scanning electron micrographs revealed highly significant damage to plastic surfaces from knife cuts.

 2. Wooden cutting boards tested showed anti-bacterial properties.